Adequacy of nonsingular matrices over commutative principal ideal domains: Introduction and results

 \section{Introduction and results}

-Let $U(R)$ be the group of units of an associative commutative ring $R$ with $1\not=0$.
-The elements $a, b\in R$ are called {\it strong associates} if there exists $e \in U(R)$ such that $a=be$ (see \cite[Definition 2.1, p.\,441]{Anderson_Valdes_Leon} and \cite{Anderson_Valdes_Leon_2}).
-The set of all non strong associate elements of the ring $R$ is denoted by $R^{*}$.
+Let $U(R)$ be the group of units of an associative, commutative ring $R$ with $1\not=0$.
+The elements $a, b\in R$ are called {\it strongly associated} if there exists $e \in U(R)$ such that $a=be$ (see \cite[Definition 2.1, p.\,441]{Anderson_Valdes_Leon} and \cite{Anderson_Valdes_Leon_2}).
+The set of all non strongly associate elements of the ring $R$ is denoted by $R^{*}$.
+Of course, we always assume $1\in R^{*}$.
 The matrix $\diag(d_1,\ldots, d_n)$ means a matrix having $d_1,\ldots, d_n\in R$ on the main diagonal and zeros elsewhere (by the main diagonal we mean the one beginning at the upper left corner).
 The set of all matrices of size $n\times m$ over a ring $R$ is denoted by $R^{n\times m}$.

-A commutative ring $R$ is called an {\it elementary divisor ring} \cite[p.\,465]{Kaplansky}, if for each matrix $A\in {R}^{n\times m}$ there exist invertible matrices $P_{A}$ and $Q_{A}$, such that
+A commutative ring $R$ is called an {\it elementary divisor ring}~\cite[p.\,465]{Kaplansky} if, for each matrix $A \in R^{n \times m}$, there exist invertible matrices $P_{A}$ and $Q_{A}$ such that